Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.0.19 =
+Fixed problem with tags and the archive reverted previous change to not showing chapters that were empty in the archive dropdown not flushing wp_rewrite on deactivation - should set the permalinks properly now on activation

 = 1.0.16 =
 Added #blogheader div that appears under the comic's blog post on the home page.